CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Final/SecondReview.md

 ## General Observations

 The source code is well-written and very clear.
 General best coding practices are used throughout the project.
-Code includes good enough comments as well.
+The code includes good enough comments as well.

 # Final Conclusion

-Project meets the coding standards of DEVxDAO and acceptance criteria.
+The project meets the coding standards of DEVxDAO and acceptance criteria.

 The documentation is good enough as it is now.
 It can be improved according to the reviewer's notes.

-Project has very detailed and comprehensive unit test coverage.
-Since they are very clear, test themselves can give a good example for usage too.
+The project has very detailed and comprehensive unit test coverage.
+Since they are very clear, tests themselves can give a good example for usage too.
 All tests work successfully.

-The project has multiplatform support and has instructions for Linux, Windows and MacOS.
+The project has multiplatform support and instructions for Linux, Windows, and macOS.

-Reviewer recommends that this submission should PASS with NOTES.
+The reviewer recommends that this submission should PASS with NOTES.

 # Recommendation